nathanmarz/storm/DEVELOPER.md

 > Sometimes you may find that tests pass/fail depending on which REPL you use, which -- although frustrating --
 > can be helpful to narrow down errors.

+Unfortunately you might experience failures in clojure tests which are wrapped in the `maven-clojure-plugin` and thus doesn't provide too much useful output at first sight - you might end up with a maven test failure with an error message as unhelpful as `Clojure failed.`.
+In this case it's recommended to look into `target/test-reports` of the failed project to see what actual tests have failed or scroll through the maven output looking for obvious issues like missing binaries.

 <a name="packaging"></a>